-What does accreditation involve?
-How to monitor performance during accreditation?
-What does re-accreditation involve?
+Chapter 9 How to monitor performance during accreditation?

 While it is important to ensure that Chaperones have the required competencies before they are accredited, it is equally as important to ensure they maintain the knowledge and skills learned during training.
 To do so, consider how you will monitor and evaluate your Chaperone's performance during the accreditation period.